-The Chief Risk Officer ("CRO") provided an opinion on the CEO declaration, based on a review carried out by the Risk function.
+The Chief Risk Officer ("CRO") provided an opinion on the CEO declaration, based on a review carried out by the Risk function, which concluded that there were no additional areas of material risk or weakness that had been missed from the CEO Declaration.

-Any material risks not previously identified, control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-The results of the certification process and details of key failings or weaknesses are reported to the Risk Committee and the Board to enable them to carry out an effectiveness assessment.
+The results of the certification process and details of key failings or weaknesses are reported to the Risk Committee to enable them to carry out an effectiveness assessment.
 The Risk Committee, on behalf of the Board, reviewed and discussed both the CEO and CRO certifications at its February 2019 meeting.

-Changes in the system of governance during 2018
+Changes in the system of governance during 2019